amar528/amar528.github.io/leetcode-75/README.md

 postfix sum is total - prefix sum - nums[i]
 if pre and postfix sums equal, return i
 121ms beats 68%/67%

+## Queue

+### 933 - Number of Recent Calls
+Use a deque to maintain queue of requests. each time a ping is added, while head q[0] is < (t - 3000) popleft() this removes any older elements that exceed the threshold return the new length of the queue
+187ms beats 82%/42%

 ## Sliding Window